SaridakisStamatisChristos/ant_colony_optimizer/neuro-ant-optimizer/README.md

 # pass --skip-plot to avoid importing matplotlib when running headless
 # writes metrics.csv (incl. sortino, cvar), equity.csv, equity_net_of_tc.csv (if posthoc),
 # factor_diagnostics.json, factor_constraints.csv (when factors are provided) and weights.csv

+`--rf-bps` sets the annualized risk-free rate (in basis points) used when reporting Sharpe, Sortino, and information ratios. `--trading-days` controls the number of periods per year used to annualize returns and tracking error; adjust it if you are working with non-daily data.
 Behavior summary

 --tx-cost-mode upfront → costs applied inside the loop on the first day of each block.